Velir/dbt-ga4/README.md

 # Overriding Default Channel Groupings

 By default, this package maps traffic sources to channel groupings using the `macros/default_channel_grouping.sql` macro.
-This macro closely adheres to Googls recommended channel groupings documented here: https://support.google.com/analytics/answer/9756891?hl=en .
+This macro closely adheres to Google's recommended channel groupings documented here: https://support.google.com/analytics/answer/9756891?hl=en .

 Package users can override this macro and implement their own channel groupings by following these steps:
 - Create a macro in your project named `default__default_channel_grouping` that accepts the same 3 arguments: source, medium, source_category